origraph/origraph.js/README.md

 # Releasing a new version
 A list of reminders to make sure we don't forget any steps:

-- Update the version in package.json
+- Update the version number in `package.json`
 - Update the release link in this README
 - `npm run build`
 - `npm run test`